A mum has warned about slow cooker dangers after her baby girl got severely burned when she pulled the appliance off the counter.

 “In an instant, everything just kind of changed,” Herrera told news station KFOR.

-The super hot juice from the meat cooking inside the slow cooker spilled out onto the left side of the child’s body and face, leaving her with second degree burns.
+The super hot juice from the meat cooking inside the slow cooker spilt out onto the left side of the child’s body and face, leaving her with second-degree burns.

-The child was rushed to hospital, and had to be treated there for weeks.
+The child was rushed to the hospital and had to be treated there for weeks.
 Thankfully, she has now returned back to her happy, playful self.

 Mummy Vanesa is now warning all other parents to keep an eye on their little ones when they are near household appliances.

-“You never think it could happen to you…and you hear that a lot but, when it does happen to you, there’s just no words to really describe the feeling,” she says.
+“You never think it could happen to you…and you hear that a lot but, when it does happen to you, there are just no words to really describe the feeling,” she says.